Come All Ye Faithful

 Uncle Domenic winks and blows me a kiss.

 I look around at all the people gathered for this baptism, wondering, incidentally, why in the hell baptismal fonts have evolved from small bird feeder-like vessels to ornate dunk tanks that can fit entire adult bodies.
 It feels strangely evangelical protestant to me, and I'm not sure that I'm in favor of us Catholics joining the immersion baptism craze.
 Then I remember how absolutely not in favor of the latest liturgical missal changes I am, and I decide that Church doctrine is confounding.
-This leads to a series of thought about the actual meaning and differences between doctrine and dogma.
+This leads to a series of thoughts about the actual meaning and differences between doctrine and dogma.

 Before I know it, Sam is a baptized Catholic, and I'm suddenly starving.